McKCam/Area-Under-a-Graph/README.md

 # Area Under a Graph

-Program computes and visualizes approximations of single-variable integrals using (left-hand) Riemann sum method.
+Program computes and visualizes approximations of single-variable integrals using (left-hand) Riemann sum method and the p5.js graphics library.

+The program can be ran using the p5.js online editor [here.](https://editor.p5js.org/McKCam/sketches/GWQ0XGAO2)

 The user can enter valid functions in the following forms: <br />
 -x^2 <br />